 Growth is expected to quicken this year on the back of a pick-up in domestic demand.
 Upbeat household consumption is seen underpinning the expansion, while healthy government spending ought to further support growth.
 Adverse weather conditions and a wide fiscal deficit remain downside risks to the outlook

-Following a quite positive period, ended with the all time record hit in the 2015 with 19.549 vehicles sold, Kenyan vehicles market was hit by the economic crisis and started falling down, losing in two years over 40% of volume.
-Indeed, according to data released by the Kenyan Motor Industry Association, in the 2017 total vehicles (including HCVs) sales have been 10.831 (-19.8%).
+Following a quite positive period, ended with the all time record hit in the 2015 with 19.549 vehicles sold, Kenyan vehicles market was hit by the economic crisis and started falling down, losing in two years over 40% of volume., with 2017 total vehicles (including HCVs) at 10.831 (-19.8%).